 - Gifts made out of detached generosity and without any “quid pro quo.”
 However, a voluntary transfer without a “quid pro quo” isn’t necessarily a gift for federal income tax purposes.

-Factors affecting which expenses could be deductible against crowdfunding income include whether the business is a start-up and which accounting method (cash vs. accrual) you use for your funds.
-For example, if your business is a startup you may qualify for additional tax benefits such as deducting startup costs or applying part or all of the research and development credit against payroll tax liability instead of income tax liability.
+Factors affecting which expenses could be deductible against crowdfunding income include whether the business is a startup and which accounting method (cash vs. accrual) you use for your funds.
+For example, suppose your business is a startup.
+In that case, you may qualify for additional tax benefits such as deducting startup costs or applying part or all of the research and development credit against payroll tax liability instead of income tax liability.

-Typically, companies that issue third-party payment transactions such as Amazon if you use Kickstarter, PayPal if you use Indiegogo, or WePay if you use GoFundMe) are required to report payments that exceed a threshold amount of $20,000 and 200 transactions to the IRS using Form 1099-K, Payment Card and Third Party Network Transactions.
-The minimum reporting thresholds of greater than $20,000 and more than 200 transactions apply only to payments settled through a third-party network; there is no threshold for payment card transactions.
+Typically, companies that issue third-party payment transactions such as Amazon if you use Kickstarter, PayPal if you use Indiegogo, or WePay if you use GoFundMe) are required to report payments that exceed a threshold amount of $600 in gross payments regardless of the number of transactions or donations.
+Prior to 2022, the threshold for a crowdfunding website or payment processor to file and furnish a Form 1099-K, Payment Card and Third Party Network Transactions, was met if, during a calendar year, the total of all payments distributed to a person exceeded $20,000 in gross payments resulting from more than 200 transactions or donations.

 Seek Professional Tax Advice

-If you’re thinking of using crowdfunding to raise money for your small business, call our tax and accounting professionals who will evaluate your tax situation and help you figure out a course of action that will help your small business succeed.
+If you’re thinking of using crowdfunding to raise money for your small business, it may be prudent to consult a tax and accounting professional who will evaluate your tax situation and help you figure out a course of action to help your small business succeed.

 Call our tax team with questions about crowdfunding.